giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Create a new environment from the .yaml file shared in this directory:

-conda env create --name prepare_phase2 --file=environments.yml
+conda env create -n prepare_phase2 -f environments.yaml

 ## Data
 Copy the competition data into data/raw: